techbin/LaravelDC/README.md

 Step 2: Create a folder "aligent" and Unzip the compressed project folder.

 Say for example  c:\xammp\htdocs\aligent

+Step 3: Run "composer install" to install the vendor files.

-Step 3:  If everything is fine then you should be able to access the project as show in the screen shot below by accessing the url:
+Step 4:  If everything works fine then you should be able to access the project by accessing the url(assuming the webserver is local):

 http://localhost/aligent/public/questions

-Step 4: Click the Answers link to input the parameters for the questions and see result - as shown in the screen shot below.
+Step 5: Click the link "Answers" to redirect to a form page.
+Input the parameters for the questions and get the results.

-Above steps should work but incase if there is any issue with the laravel or composer then simply do a fresh install.
+Incase you are unable to execute or run the project then go for a fresh install.

 1. composer global require "laravel/installer"